Configure Agents

 ias auth status # Check authentication state

-ias worker status # Check if daemon is running
+ias status # Check if daemon is running

 Install and Bootstrap